Diamondbacks vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- So far this season, Arizona and its opponents have hit the over in 57 of its 132 games with a total.
+- Arizona and its opponents have hit the over in 58 of its 133 games with a total this season.

-- In 11 games with a line this season, the Diamondbacks have a mark of 6-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!